Emmanuel-Akinyeke/Codelag-projec/README.md

 ## About the Project

 > This mini project is used for marking users attendance.
-The user basic information is first registered, the information is then stored on a basic python list and dictionaries. whenever the user wants to mark the attendance, he/she needs to navigate to the menu and type the name. once this is done, the attendance get marked and stored at the same time. however, this program need to be upgraded.
+The user basic information is first registered, the information is then stored on a basic python list and dictionaries. whenever the user wants to mark the attendance, he/she needs to navigate to the menu and type the name. once this is done, the attendance get marked and stored at the same time.

 ## Key Insights for future Development